2012 Players Championship Finals

 The 2012 Cash Converters Players Championship Finals was the fifth edition of the PDC darts tournament, the Players Championship Finals, which saw the top 32 players from the 2012 PDC Players Championship Order of Merit taking part.
-The tournament took place from 30 November–2 December 2012 at the Butlin's Resort Minehead in Minehead, England.
+The tournament took place from 30 November to 2 December 2012 at the Butlin's Resort Minehead in Minehead, England.
 This was the second Players Championship Final to be held before the PDC World Championship.

 Kevin Painter was the defending champion, but he lost to Michael van Gerwen in the first round.

 Phil Taylor won his third and final Players Championship Finals title with a 13–6 victory over Kim Huybrechts in the final.